black-sliver/ap-soeclient/README.md

 ## How does it work

 It compiles to WASM+JS and runs in your browser.
-URL where it's gonna live is yet to be determined.

 ## How to use it

-Until it's hosted publicly, you can build it (or download a release) and host it on `http://localhost:8000` using `serve.py`.
+You can build it (or download a release) and host it on `http://localhost:8000` using `serve.py`.
+Or visit an URL that hosts it.

 The page will automatically connect to your SNI if running.
 Use `/connect <host>` command to connect to the AP server.